roderickjackson-bradley/socket_io_app/work/w01/d1/02-installfest.md

 First, create the file:  `touch ~/.gitignore_global`

-Next, configure git to use this file:  `git config --global core.excludesfile ~/.gitignore_global`
+Open it in VS Code: `code `~/.gitignore_global`

-Finally, lets put some good stuff in there:
+Let's put this good stuff in there and save it:

 ```sh
 # This is a list of rules for ignoring files in every Git repositories on your computer.